anbox-cloud/discourse-docs/howto/container/backup-and-restore.rst

 Restore application data
 ========================

-The application data can be restored with the following :ref:`pre-start hook <howto_addon_backup-and-restore-restore>` when a container is up and running:
+The application data can be restored with the following :ref:`pre-start hook <howto_addons_backup-and-restore-restore>` when a container is up and running:

 .. code:: bash